kubeflow/website/content/en/docs/gke/deploy/deploy-cli.md

 ## Access the Kubeflow user interface (UI)

-Follow these steps to access the Kubeflow central dashboard:
+To access the Kubeflow central dashboard, follow these steps:

 1. Use the following command to grant yourself the [IAP-secured Web App User](https://cloud.google.com/iap/docs/managing-access) role: